 Energy permeated the first and second day of the Internet Forum.

 If you are on Twitter, please follow the hashtag #SIF2015 or #SIF15 to get updates.
 As about 400 tech enthusiasts, tech companies, civil society people, policy-makers, and tech community representatives from more than 90 countries were attending the forum that week, so much had been discussed and many networks were made.
 The two-day Internet forum included a keynote speech, panel discussions, and small sharing groups followed by Q&A sessions.

 I was really glad to see Yatanar (long hair) and Htaike Htaike (in blue with the hand on her hip).
-I was so happy to help recommend Yatanar to the event in 2014, get selected, and continuing coming for the awesome conference.
+I was so happy to help recommend both of them to the event in 2014.
 This group initiated “MIDO”, a technology NGO to help Myanmar get connected online and oppose hate speech.

 The session that caught my eyes was an internet panel discussion titled “From Policy to Practice” which addressed the differences between policies and real outcomes because I myself have been studying how to analyse policies on the telecom sector in Myanmar, Singapore, and Hong Kong.
 From the discussion, we could find out that many countries still lag behind others and are not as good as their “good” policies.
 Many at the forum were also eager to discuss ICT development in their respective countries, gender perspectives in relation to Internet freedom, how to increase digital literacy in developing countries, empowerment through Internet, “zero rating violates net neutrality?” which was a pretty popular one.